BSE: 533292 | NSE: A2ZMES | ISIN: INE619I01012

 *The voting rights on these shares shall remain frozen till the rightful owner of suchshares claims the shares.

-The Annual Report of the Company contains the consolidated audited financial statementsprepared pursuant to clause 41 of the Listing Agreement entered into the stock exchangesand prepared in accordance with the mandatory accounting standards as notified by theCompanies (Accounting Standards) Rules, 2006 (as amended) and the relevant provisions ofthe Companies Act, 1956.
+The Annual Report of the Company contains the consolidated audited financial statementsprepared pursuant to clause 41 of the Listing Agreement entered into with the stockexchanges and in accordance with the mandatory accounting standards as notified by theCompanies (Accounting Standards) Rules, 2006 (as amended) and the relevant provisions ofthe Companies Act, 1956.

 The Company has a proper, efficient & adequate internal control system.
 It ensuresthat all the assets are safeguarded and protected against loss from unauthorized use ordisposition and the transactions are authorized, recorded and reported correctly.